Lab Report │

 Sustained energy snack examples:

-Purpose: Maintain blood glucose, prevent energy dips, keep athlete feeling fueled and ready.
+Purpose: maintain blood glucose, prevent energy dips, keep the athlete feeling ready.

 Hydration Throughout the Day